Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: ActVAE Model Design

 \subsection{Conditionality injection}

 To provide label context for conditionality, labels are first encoded using a label encoder block (Section \ref{sec:labels_encoder}) to output a hidden vector of size $H$.
-Similarly to the size $S$, $H$ controls the complexity or capacity of the hidden state of the label encoder block.
-This vector representation of labels is then input to the encoder and or decoder block, as per Figure \ref{fig:cvae} for ActVAE.
-For the encoder block, the label vector is resized via a linear layer and input to the initial LSTM unit hidden state.
-The decoder block operates similarly, but first uses addition to combine the label and latent vectors.
-Note that in both cases the label representation of size $H$ is first resized via linear layers to equal the block hidden state input size ($2 \times N \times S$).
+This vector representation of labels is then input to the encoder and decoder block, as per Figure \ref{fig:cvae}.
+After resizing via linear layers, the label hidden state is input into the encoder initial LSTM unit hidden state and added to the decoder initial hidden state.